 - Engage, network, and collaborate with peers in NAIS member independent schools.

-- Be viewed as experts in the field of global education and international student programs.
+- Be viewed as experts in the fields of global education and/or international student programs.

 - Serve in an advisory role to NAIS.